 The internal and external auditors conduct reviews of the adequacy and effectiveness of the material internal controls (including financial, operational, compliance and IT controls) and risk management systems.
 This includes testing, where practicable, material internal controls in areas managed by external service providers.
 Any material non-compliance or lapses in internal controls together with corrective measures recommended by the internal and external auditors are reported to and reviewed by the AC.
 The AC also reviews the adequacy and effectiveness of the measures taken by Management on the recommendations made by the internal and external auditors in this respect.

-- the systems of risk management and internal controls within the Group are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which the Company considers relevant and material to its current business environment.
+The Board has received assurance from the GCEO and the GCFO that the financial records of the Group have been properly maintained and the financial statements for FY 2019 give a true and fair view of the Group's operations and finances.
+It has also received assurance from the GCEO and the relevant key management personnel who have responsibility regarding various aspects of risk management and internal controls that the systems of risk management and internal controls within the Group are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which the Company considers relevant and material to its current business environment.

-In addition, in FY 2018, the Board received quarterly certification by Management on the integrity of financial reporting and the Board provided a negative assurance confirmation to shareholders as required by the Listing Manual.
+In addition, in FY 2019, the Board received quarterly certification by Management on the integrity of financial reporting and the Board provided a negative assurance confirmation to shareholders as required by the Listing Manual.

 The Board notes that the systems of risk management and internal controls established by Management provide reasonable assurance that the Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
 However, the Board also notes that no system of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision-making, human error, losses, fraud or other irregularities.

-Principle 12 : Audit Committee
+Principle 10: Audit Committee

-All members of the AC, including the Chairman of the AC, are non-executive independent Directors.
-The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains; in particular the Chairman of the AC is a Fellow of the Institute of Singapore Chartered Accountants, among other professional affiliations, and Tan Sri Amirsham A Aziz, another AC member, is a Certified Public Accountant of Malaysia.
-The AC does not comprise members who were partners or directors of the incumbent external auditors, KPMG LLP within the period of 12 months commencing on the date of their ceasing to be a partner or director of KPMG LLP.
-The AC also does not comprise any member who has any financial interest in KPMG LLP.
+All members of the AC, including the Chairman of the AC, are Non-Executive Independent Directors.
+The Chairman of the AC is not the Chairman of the Board.
+The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains.
+The Chairman of the AC, Mr Chaly Mah Chee Kheong, is a Fellow of the Institute of Singapore Chartered Accountants, among other professional affiliations, and Tan Sri Amirsham Bin A Aziz, another AC member, is a Certified Public Accountant of Malaysia.
+The AC meets at least four times in a year and met six times in FY 2019.

 The AC has explicit authority to investigate any matter within its terms of reference.
-Management provides the fullest co-operation in providing information and resources, and in implementing or carrying out all requests made by the AC.
+Management provides the fullest co-operation in providing information and resources to the AC, and in implementing or carrying out all requests made by the AC.
 The AC has direct access to the internal and external auditors and full discretion to invite any Director or executive officer to attend its meetings.
 Similarly, both the internal and external auditors have unrestricted access to the AC.